 NATO TPC (inset right) compared to wartime RAF Tactical Topographical Chart

 Modern NATO TPC Tactical Pilotage Chart 1:500,000 showing the same region of Austria and the northern Adriatic.
 Werfen is just to the left of the most south-easterly corner of Germany.

-In fact the headquarters of the German Alpine Corps, the Gebirgsjäger, were at Mittenwald, south from Garmish-Partenkirchen, only a few minutes from the Austrian border and a couple of hours to the West of here.
+In fact the headquarters of the German Alpine Corps, the Gebirgsjäger, were at Mittenwald, south from Garmish-Partenkirchen, only a few minutes from the Austrian border and an to the West of here.
 There was and is, however, a Gebirgsjäger barracks at Berchtesgaden just to the West of Salzburg.
 All of the original stone built Gebirgsjäger barracks (Mittenwald, Garmisch-Partenkirchen, Sonthofen, Berchtesgaden, Bad Reichenhall) are still in use by the Gebirgsjäger.

 The anti-aircraft guns you see situated in the courtyard of Burg Hohenwerfen would not be sited there in real life as their field of fire is very restricted.
 If you watch closely during the escape scenes you can see that the ammunition stacked for the guns is from a caliber of around 90mm but the guns themselves are only of a 20mm caliber.
 In fact the anti-aircraft gun was a faux mock-up produced by the props department.

 A scene from Battle of the Neretva (1969): German 20mm AA unit.